Euro 2022's defining moments: England's final victory against Germany to Alessia Russo and Alexandra Popp magic

 Not only have attendance records been broken almost weekly, the viewing figures on the BBC have also been the mark of the most successful Euros ever.

-A huge 9.3m people tuned in to watch England's 4-0 win against Sweden at its peak, with figures for the final yet to be revealed.
+A huge 9.3m people tuned in to watch England's 4-0 win against Sweden at its peak, which almost double to a mind-blowing 17.4m peak audience for the final.
+These numbers are almost inconceivable for a game that was banned by the FA not so long ago.

 It follows a huge season for women's football in the UK across Sky Sports and the BBC with both outlets showing at least two Women's Super League games each week between them.